softeng-feup/open-cx-sg/documentation/README.md

 This is the logical architecture of our project.
 ![logical arch](img/execution_fluxogram_style_patch.jpeg)

-Basically, there is a python script updating the database every 5 minutes and a flutter application, querrying the database and showing to users.
+Basically, there is a python script updating the database every 5 minutes and a flutter application, querrying the database and showing it to the users.

 ### Physical architecture

 ![logical arch](img/deploymant.jpg)

-First, a python script runnin on our server querry and filter the data.
-Then, the data is sended to a database.
-The database tecnology isn't defined yet.
+Firstly, a python script is running on our server querry and filters the data.
+Then, the data is send to a database.
+The database technology isn't defined yet.

-The user interface is writen in flutter.
-Its a basic aplication to show the data in a very intuitive way.
+The user interface is written in flutter.
+Its a basic application to show the data in a very intuitive way.

 ### Prototype

-Our home screen is not an interactive screen.
-To test if our product is working, we show the mockups to some users and ask  questions about the conference.
+Our home screen is no interactive screen.
+To test our product, we showed the mockups to some users and asked them questions on what they thought and what they understood.

 ## Implementation
 Our implementation will be divided in 3 parts.
-The first one will be database modeling.
-To the app can querry data and show it without bugs, we will querry the data from presentation web site, filter and put in a NO sql database containing a Json.
+The first part will be the database modeling.
+As soon as the application can querry the data and show it without any bugs, the application will querry data from the presentation's website, filter it and put it into a NO SQL database, containing a Json.

 ```java
 {